All of these terpenes are the essential oils of the cannabis plant.

 - Insoluble in: Water.

-As the second-most common terpene in the plant kingdom, limonene has numerous beneficial effects.
+As the second-most common terpene in the plant kingdom, limonene may have the following beneficial effects:

 - Kills bacteria and reduces their capacity to multiply.